luterien/quiz-api/README.md

 quiz-api
 ========

-simple api to be used by an android quiz application
+simple api to be used by an android quiz application during development phase

 written in python using flask and sqlite3